 A Few Realities Around Downtime To Consider

->

-> In truth, there simply is no such things as 100% uptime.
+In truth, there simply is no such thing as 100% uptime.
 The reality is that wherever your business technology may be hosted, hardware, software, human or a combination of these factors can and do cause systems unavailability.
-The aim is to minimize those realities to as unlikely a possibility that you can.
-Hosted environments can bring you as close to the elusive 100% uptime as technologically possible, thanks to massive advances in cloud, server, virtualization, storage and other technologies.
+The goal then is to minimize the likelihood of these occurrences as much as possible.
+Hosted environments can bring you as close to the elusive 100% uptime as technologically possible, thanks to massive advances in cloud, server, virtualization, storage, and other technologies.

->

-> Another option is to distribute your technology in the form of hybrid platforms that include both hosted and in-house systems for added redundancy.
+Another option is to distribute your technology in the form of hybrid platforms that include both hosted and in-house systems for added redundancy.
 Note, however, that this does incur further running costs to your operations.

 There are still, however, ways for ecommerce companies to mitigate the consequences of downtime when they do occur.
 Open and upfront communications with customers on expected outages are crucial to managing expectations for service availability.
 If scheduled downtime is upgrade related, communicate this and use it as a way to highlight new features customers can expect.
 If an outage or disruption in service is unexpected or unavoidable, follow up with customers and provide a brief, but sincere explanation for the situation.